NEAL PARKS Art+Design

 As an art teacher Parks enjoys sharing the passion for his craft.
 He works with young adults teaching courses ranging from art history, color theory and traditional 2D art making skills.
-During his first year out of college, in the mid 80s, he was the arts teacher at the Pomfret School, a college preparatory school.
-Years later he taught classes at Parsons School of Design and Becker College.
+During his first year out of college, in the mid 80s, he was the arts teacher at a CT high school preparatory school.
+Years later he taught adjunct classes at Parsons School of Design and Becker College.
 Since 2011 he has been an adjunct professor in the Department of Art and Art History at Eastern Connecticut State University.
 He is slated to teach Drawing I and Studio Art Introduction this coming semester, Fall 2019.

 His work is in corporate and residential collections from the Silicon Valley to the Connecticut River Valley and parts in between.